Get Informed on Voting!

 Register to Vote

+Before you can vote, you must register.
 In Minnesota, you may register at least 20 days before Election day or on Election Day at your polling place.

-- Register to vote
+- Register Online

-Because special elections can be called at unexpected times, your application may be returned if an election becomes scheduled in between the date you register and your birthday.
+*To pre-register to vote at 17-years-old in Minnesota, you must be at least 18-years-old when the next election occurs (special, township, state primary, or state general).
+Because special elections can be called at unexpected times, your application may be returned if an election becomes scheduled between the date you register and your birthday.
 If that happens, simply wait until that election passes, and register again.